xcybersecx/Cybersecurity-Labs/15-privilege-escalation-using-linpeas-2nd-try/README.md

 ---

-## 7. Session Checks and Moving Toward Samba
+## 7. Checking the Session and Trying Samba

-Back on Kali, I checked for the previous listener, confirmed that the target still replied to `ping` with no packet loss, and checked socket state.
-When I returned to Metasploit, there was no active VSFTPD session.
-I then searched for Samba modules.
+After leaving that run, I checked my listener and used `ping` to make sure Metasploitable 2 was still reachable.
+It replied without packet loss, although the previous Metasploit session was no longer active.
+I decided to try another service and searched for Samba modules.

 ![Figure 8: A listener check on Kali.](images/08-kali-listener-check.png)